saurabh5788/covid19-data-app/README.md

 - Email Notification for Users.
 - DB Auditing provision
 - DB Migration provision
+- Encrypt Password in Client Side on the basis Random String generated from Service.

 ## Running Application on local Machine
 1. Make sure you have [Java 8](https://www.java.com/download/) and GIT